Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Update-to-new-Release.md

 The list of enhancement, additions and fixed bugs contained in every release can be seen by navigating to corresponding page linked in the home page of the [azure-monitor-baseline-alerts](https://github.com/Azure/azure-monitor-baseline-alerts) repository.

-On the center-left side of the page there's a specific section indicating the latest release.
+On the center-right side of the page there's a specific section indicating the latest release.
 Click on the release number to see the release content.

 ![Releases](../media/Releases.png)